Abibubble/Abibubble/README.md

 I'm Abi, a Junior Developer from London, UK.

-I'm currently studying [Code Institute](https://codeinstitute.net/)'s Full Stack Web Developer course, and working as a Junior Developer with giffgaff, a UK-based mobile company.
+I'm currently studying [Code Institute](https://codeinstitute.net/)'s Full Stack Web Developer course, and working as a Junior Developer with [giffgaff](https://www.giffgaff.com), a UK-based mobile company.

 Before discovering the world of coding, I was a Driving Instructor and Restaurant Manager.
-Unfortunately when Covid-19 hit the world, these industries were hit hard, and I found myself at home, bored.
-I'm not a fan of being bored, so I began learning.

-I began learning French, and I enrolled in a 5 day Coding Challenge from [Code Institute](https://codeinstitute.net/), thinking that if I didn't enjoy it, it was only 5 days of my life.
+Whilst stuck at home during lockdowns, I enrolled in a 5 day Coding Challenge from [Code Institute](https://codeinstitute.net/), thinking that if I didn't enjoy it, it was only 5 days of my life.
 How wrong I was!
 I quickly fell in love with coding, and enrolled on [Code Institute](https://codeinstitute.net/)'s Full Stack Developer course, where every day is a chance to learn something new.

 ## Stack